-The District received most of its funding by property taxes and benefit assessment that are collected by the Alameda County Controller.
+The District received most of its funding by property taxes and a special tax benefit assessment that are collected by the Alameda County Controller.
 These funds are made available to ACMAD in April, June, and December of each year.

 The District staff is resourceful when it comes to making purchases on behalf of the District.
-While battling the COVID- 19 pandemic, all staff at the District have continued to provide mosquito control services the residents of Alameda County while being frugal with expenses.
+All of our staff take pride in providing mosquito control services to the residents of Alameda County while being frugal with expenses.